Symsystem/ADA_Project/README.md

 ## Abstract
 The main goal of this project will be to create an interactive and intuitive map (focusing on Switzerland) showing the information extracted from the geolocated tweets.

-We would like to start by representing the density of the tweets in the different cantons and municipalities of Switzerland.
+We would like to start by representing the **density** of the tweets in the different cantons and municipalities of Switzerland.

-Then, we would like to make an analysis of the sentiment associated with the tweets and, again, a visualization according to canton/municipality would be provided.
+Then, we would like to make an analysis of the **sentiment** associated with the tweets and, again, a visualization according to canton/municipality would be provided.

-Finally, we would focus on event detection and its visualization.
+Finally, we would focus on **event detection** and its visualization.
 By analysing the tweets’ content (including hashtags), we would like to identify patterns in the group behavior during certain events (like concerts, conventions, etc…).

-The three maps (density, sentiment and events) share the underlying visualization framework, that being the backbone of this project.
+The three maps (density, sentiment and events) share the underlying **visualization framework**, that being the backbone of this project.

 ## Data Description